urbanjost/M_starpac/README.md

  each STARPAC subroutine used; STARPAC  itself has  no inherent upper  limit on problem size.

-      Within the STARPAC documentation for the subroutine declaration and  CALL statements,  lowercase  identifiers  in  the  dimension  statements  represent integer constants which must equal or exceed the  value  of  the  identically- spelled  uppercase argument.
+   Within the STARPAC documentation for the subroutine declaration and CALL statements, lowercase identifiers in the dimension statements represent integer constants which must equal or exceed the value of the identically-spelled uppercase argument.
 For example, if the documentation specifies the minimum dimension of a variable as <real> XM(n,m), and if the number of observations N is 15, and the number of columns of data M is 3, then (assuming the single precision version of STARPAC is being used) the minimum array size is given by the dimension statement REAL XM(15,3).

       The  exact dimensions  assigned  to some  vectors and  matrices  must  be supplied in the CALL statements to some STARPAC subroutines.
 For example, the